 and dividing this optimized value with $2L$ gives the optimized value of \eqref{eqn::FGM-hij-wkdual}.
 Using Schur complement \citep{golub1996matrix}, \eqref{eqn::FGM-hij-wkdual-2} can be converted to the problem as

 So far we simplified SDP.
-We will have three step: finding variables that makes \eqref{eqn::FGM-final-matrix}'s left hand side zero, showing that the solution from first step satisfies KKT condition, and finally showing that obtained algorithm is equivalent to FGM.
+We will have three steps: finding variables that make \eqref{eqn::FGM-final-matrix}'s left hand side zero, showing that the solution from the first step satisfies KKT condition, and finally showing that obtained algorithm is equivalent to FGM.